 How to Get There

-A two-hour ride from Tokyo by shinkansen, Sendai is the gateway to Tohoku , Japan’s northeastern region known for its remoteness and rugged landscapes.
+A one and a half-hour ride from Tokyo by shinkansen, Sendai is the gateway to Tohoku , Japan’s northeastern region known for its remoteness and rugged landscapes.
 The feudal lord Date Masamune (1567-1636) constructed the town, and his legacy lives on in the castle ruins and monuments throughout the city.

 Aoba-dori Street, lined with Zelkova trees, is a great place to walk and shop, as well as the shopping arcade in the city center, Chuo-dori.
 From August 6 to 8 the Sendai Tanabata Matsuri’s colorful paper ornaments line Chuo-dori’s streets.

 On the way to Shiogama Port from Sendai , stop by Shiogama-jinja Shrine, surrounded by cherry trees.
-There are 200 steps to the top.
+There are 202 steps to the top.
 In the museum, you can see swords, armor and helmets on display, and information about salt-making.
 At the Marine Gate Shiogama, grab a bite to eat at the many restaurants and seafood venues.
-The sushi is made from Sasanishiki rice, a high-quality Miyagi brand.

 After your cruise, take some time to visit the historical temples within walking distance of the pier.
 Godaido Temple is a 2-minute walk from the sightseeing boat pier across a red wooden bridge, and Kanrantei teahouse is a nice place to see Japanese sliding screens covered in gold leaf.

-Get information and learn about Akiu at the Akiu Bunka-no-Sato (The Akiu Tourist Information Center).
-From the information center, the majestic Akiu Otaki Falls are a 20-minute bus ride.
+Get information and learn about Akiu at the Sendai Akiu Bunka no Sato Center (The Akiu Tourist Information Center).
+From the information center, the majestic Akiu Otaki Falls are a 30-minute bus ride.
 Reaching 55 meters high and 6 meters wide, you can view the falls from an observation deck or walk along the trail to the base of the falls.

-From the gorge, Akiu Kogei-no-Sato (Akiu Craft Village) is a 5-minute walk.
+From the gorge, Akiu Kogei-no-Sato (Akiu Craft Village) is a 20-minute walk.
 Try your hand at making a local craft alongside one of the resident expert artisans.
-You need to book at least one week in advance.
-Some of the hands-on experiences include indigo fabric dyeing and painting Kokeshi dolls.
+Hands-on experiences include indigo fabric dyeing and painting Kokeshi dolls, with advance reservation.